uvarc/workshop-site/content/lesson/command-line.md

 You can also redirect backwards, feeding a file (for example) into a command:

     mysql db_name < sql_script.sql

+## Issue Multiple Commands

+String a series of commands together with `&&` between them.

+    date && uptime && w

+Note that even though these commands are being triggered from the same command-line, they have no relation to one another.
+The use of `&&` is simply a convenience.

 ## Archive/Unarchive Things